aceppaluni/Furry/README.md

 Usage:
 - Clone the repository
-- Initialize the project and server using NPM start
+- Initialize the project and server using the command NPM start
 - Open the project using the expo app available for both IOS and Andriod.